Getting more traffic is top of mind for any business owner, so the thought of mastering ecommerce SEO has probably crossed your mind once or twice.

 Getting started with ecommerce SEO

 There is so much more that goes into ecommerce SEO.
-I’m talking technical SEO, link building, content marketing for ecommerce—the list goes on.
+I’m talking technical SEO, link building, content marketing for ecommerce, marketing analytics—the list goes on.

 But these first three foundational steps will set you on the right path (and likely keep you busy) for now.